Third in a series of posts about light role infantry.

 The Bug was reportedly much more wind resistant than the Black Hornet 3 and other comparable systems during trials, an important benefit.

-The Bug can stay aloft for 40 minutes, able to broadcast 1080p full-motion video to a range of 2km, a range well suited to platoon-level operations.
+The Bug can stay aloft for 40 minutes, able to broadcast 1080p full-motion video to a range of 2 km, a range well suited to platoon-level operations.

 The UAS itself is small and light, quiet and easy to use.
 The package consists of a carrying case, spare batteries, a controller and a couple of UAS.

-Not sure if these are still available though as the UAV Tek website is no longer online and their last Twitter activity was some time ago, but I think from images and video you can visualise them.
+I am not sure if these are still available though as the UAV Tek website is no longer online and their last Twitter activity was some time ago, but I think from images and video you can visualise them.

 The AeroVironment Snipe is a comparable system, shown below in its case.